Mercury13/unicodia/README.md

 **Win7/10/11 x64 only.** Rationale:
 * WXP, WVista and W8 are completely abandoned by all imaginable software.
 Though I did some improvements specially for W8.
 * No obstacles for x86, just untested because no one compiled Qt for x86.
-* Recently checked Windows 11, and it works.
+* Recently checked Windows 11 and not works.

 ## Tofu/misrenderings
 * **W10/11 should support everything possible, W7 just runs somehow.** At the time of testing still no BMP tofu, per old policy.